Richard Vranch: Early life

-Vranch graduated from Cambridge University with a PhD in physics.
+Vranch's parents were a teacher and a BT engineer.
+He attended Bristol Grammar School and Trinity Hall, Cambridge, graduating from Cambridge University with a BA and PhD in physics.
 While a first-year doctoral student, he joined the Footlights in 1981 and was a contemporary of Stephen Fry, Hugh Laurie, Morwenna Banks, Tony Slattery and Neil Mullarkey.
+He was also a member of the Light Entertainment Society and the Cambridge University Mummers.

 He was a researcher at the Cavendish Laboratory and a research fellow at St John's College, Oxford for nine months before going into comedy full-time.

 Career

-Richard Vranch improvises comedy on stage with the Comedy Store Players every Sunday at The Comedy Store in London.
-He performs as a stand-up comedian, and with Pippa the Ripper he is half of the hula-hoop/science double act Dr Hula.
-He has voiced TV and radio commercials for companies including British Airways, Lidl and Saab and he narrates TV documentaries, including the first series of Hotel Inspector.
-He has performed since 1979, and formed a comedy double-act with Tony Slattery in 1981.
+Stand-up comedy and improvisation

+Vranch has performed since 1979.
+He formed a comedy double-act with Tony Slattery in 1981.
 The duo hosted the Channel 4 quiz The Music Game and over 100 episodes of Cue The Music on ITV.
-He was the improvising pianist and guitarist on the original British television show Whose Line Is It Anyway? in 1988, but only a small proportion of his work is musical.
-Vranch co-wrote and performed in The Paul Merton Show at the London Palladium in 1994.
+He was the improvising pianist and guitarist on the original British television show Whose Line Is It Anyway? from 1988.

+He co-wrote and performed in The Paul Merton Show at the London Palladium in 1994.
+With Pippa the Ripper he is half of the hula-hoop/science double act Dr Hula.
+In 2006, he appeared at the Ars Nova theatre, New York and co-founded the improv storytelling group The YarnBards.
+In 2012, with others he co-wrote and appeared in the UK tour and West End run of the stage show Paul Merton Out of My Head.

+Since at least 1988 Vranch has appeared at London's The Comedy Store.
+He currently appears there every week with the Comedy Store Players.

+Voice artist

+Vranch has voiced TV and radio commercials for companies including British Airways, Lidl and Saab.
+He also narrates TV documentaries, including the first series of The Hotel Inspector.

+Acting

-Acting work includes Dogman, The Dead Set, and sketch shows touring the world from Mexico to the Palestinian Territories.
+Acting work includes Dogman, The Dead Set, Hello Mum (1986) and sketch shows.
 He appeared as Gilmanuk in the audio Doctor Who story "Theatre of War" (Big Finish Productions).
-He has improvised comedy in the Middle East, Far East and India – 40 countries in all.
-He has written for stage, radio and TV, and made several animated films with artist Lucy Allen.
-They have had their cartoons published in Maxim, Punch and The Spectator.